mindspore-ai/docs/tutorials/training/source_en/advanced_use/apply_host_device_training.md

 1. Prepare the model.
 The Wide&Deep code can be found at: <https://gitee.com/mindspore/mindspore/tree/master/model_zoo/official/recommend/wide_and_deep>, in which `train_and_eval_auto_parallel.py` is the main function for training, `src/` directory contains the model definition, data processing and configuration files, `script/` directory contains the launch scripts in different modes.

 2. Prepare the dataset.
-The dataset can be found at: <https://s3-eu-west-1.amazonaws.com/kaggle-display-advertising-challenge-dataset/dac.tar.gz>.
-Use the script `src/preprocess_data.py` to transform dataset into MindRecord format.
+Please refer the link in [1] to download the dataset, and use the script `src/preprocess_data.py` to transform dataset into MindRecord format.

 3. Configure the device information.
 When performing training in the bare-metal environment, the network information file needs to be configured.
 This example only employs one accelerator, thus `rank_table_1p_0.json` containing #0 accelerator is configured as follows (you need to check the server's IP first):